 WHY DO YOU CHARGE FOR THE TIME YOU ARE EATING WITH US?

-TIME: Even if I’m eating, it’s a time I’ll be there with you.
-I cannot use it for my own personal use nor give another tour in the meantime, so it has to have a price.
+TIME: Even if the guide is eating, it’s a time we’ll be there with you.
+Guides can’t use this time for their own personal use nor give another tour in the meantime, so it has to have a price.

 WHAT ABOUT A LUNCH INVITATION AFTER THE TOUR?